AlexandraLundmark/AlexandraLundmark.GITHUB.IO/README.md

 - I have worked as a high school teacher, *gymnasielärare*, in mathematics and science since the spring of 2009.

-- I have two children born in 2013 and 2015 and I had a parental leave of one year with each of them.
+- I have two children born in 2013 and 2015 and I had a parental leave of one year with each one of them.

-- This semester I study Programming Techniques at Stockholms University.
+- In the spring of 2018 I studied Programming Techniques at Stockholms University.

 - In the evenings I prefer to watch a good zombie movie/series with my husband or work out at the gym.